drewwalton19216801/tailutils/README.md

 - **`HasTailscaleIP`**: Checks whether the machine has an active Tailscale interface (IPv4 or IPv6).
 - **`GetTailscaleIP`**: Retrieves the IPv4 address assigned to the Tailscale interface.
 - **`GetTailscaleIP6`**: Retrieves the IPv6 address assigned to the Tailscale interface.
+- **`GetInterfaceName`**: Retrieves the name of the network interface associated with a given Tailscale IP address.

 These utilities are particularly useful for applications that need to: